 “My god, I hate Wanderers,” he panted.

 “You hate them?” an imp squealed, voice shrill.
 “No heads up or anything?
 We could have killed you when you came in!
 You owe us your life!”

 Nicholas stood up and punted the wingless Imp off the carriage.
-His scream fading before it collided with the ground.
-Those remaining few spat at his feet, and wandered off along the top of the train, descending into their carriage once the Wanderer had passed through.
+His scream faded before it collided with the ground.
+Those remaining few spat at his feet and wandered off along the top of the train, descending into their carriage once the Wanderer had passed through.

 “Why don’t more people stay up here?”
 Nicholas wondered, taking a moment to scope out the entire landscape.
 “I can see for miles.”

 The tracks were surrounded by nothing but forest, and neither end of the train could be seen.